 Petriplatz – centre of the medieval city

-Petriplatz is one of the oldest squares in Berlin and the centre of Berlin's older twin city Colln, first mentioned in writing in 1237, seven years earlier than Berlin.
-In 1307, the twin towns on both sides of the River Spree joined to become Berlin-Colln.
-The centrally-located Petriplatz was home to the Colln city hall and a Latin school.
-During the Second World War, the square was heavily damaged and almost completely disappeared as the Communist government in East Germany cleared the square in the 1960s for new construction.
-In 2007, archaeological excavations began at Petriplatz, with the remains of five churches found.
-The oldest church dates from the thirteenth century, while the most recent was demolished in 1964.
+Petriplatz is one of Berlin's oldest squares and the centre of Berlin's older sister city Cölln, which was mentioned in a document as early as 1237 - seven years earlier than Berlin.
+1307 Berlin-Cölln emerged from the cities on both sides of the Spree.
+At the central Petriplatz there was among other things the Cöllnische town hall and a Latin school.
+During the Second World War, the square was heavily destroyed and almost completely disappeared in the 1960s as a result of socialist rebuilding.
+Scientific excavations began on Petriplatz in 2007.
+Archaeologists found the remains of the Petri church and its various construction phases here.
+The first church building dates from the 13th century, the last church building was blown up in 1964.

 Different perspectives coming together in a common place